TactilityProject/Tactility/Documentation/ideas.md

 ## Higher Priority

 - coreutils apps: Only emit colour escapes when stdout is the terminal (command_support.h color() function)
-- Shell interpreter works recursive-descent algorithm, which requires a big stack size.
-Can we optimize this?
 - CrashDiagnostics shouldn't show a QR when there's no callstack
-- stopAppFromToolbar() in Tactility.cpp stops the top-most app.
-Change it so the toolbar knows for which app id it is created, so it can rely on that.
-- Warn if file operations are done from prohibited tasks (e.g. lvgl task)
 - Move USB host task stacks to SPIRAM when available: esp32_usbhost*.cpp
 - Get rid of WiFi service (Wifi.cpp/h) in Tactility.cpp
-- Make it more clear to end-users that an SD card is required to run Tactility
 - Add bold fonts for e-ink readability improvement
-- Improve Setup: Show "Step done" screen
 - Improve Setup: Add keyboard/keypad navigation explanation
-- Improve kernel_init.cpp (and other modules): create driver_ensure_added() and driver_ensure_destructed()
 - Drivers/audio-codec-module is not a module.
 Move it somewhere else.
 Or make it an actual module.
 - LilyGO T-Dongle S3: 1 button control, stop auto-launching web server
-- Core2: support power off via software
-- Create `#define` for empty module (for modules that fully rely on device.properties and don't define drivers or have start/stop logic)
 - Improve SPI kernel driver (implement read, write, transactions)
 - Add font design tokens such as "regular", "title" and "smaller".
 Perhaps via the LVGL kernel module.
 - TCA9534 keyboards should use interrupts